nicolasochem/tzip/proposals/tzip-21/tzip-21.md

 ### Semi-fungible and NFT Token Recommendations

-In addition to the Base Token Standard, the following fields are reccomended for all nonfungible tokens (NFT) and semi-fungible tokens that act as NFTs:
+In addition to the Base Token Metadata Standard, the following fields are recommended for all nonfungible tokens (NFT) and semi-fungible tokens that act as NFTs:

 * [artifactUri](#artifacturi-string-format-uri-reference)